Kelvin-Teck/task-management-system/README.md

-# Task Management System
+# Task Management System (TMS)

 ## Description

-**Demo-Credit**  Demo Credit is a mobile lending app that requires wallet functionality.
-This is needed as borrowers need a wallet to receive the loans they have been granted and also send the money for repayments.
+TMS a simple RESTful API for managing tasks, built with Node.js, Express, and PostgreSQL using Sequelize ORM.
+It supports user authentication, task creation, updating, completion tracking, and time-based reporting for completed tasks.

 ## ✨ Features

 - [x] CRUD operations for task and user
 - [x] Authentication & Authorization (JWT)